IBM-Cloud/openwhisk-visionapp/README.md

 1. It retrieves the image data from the Cloudant document.
 The data has been attached by the iOS app as an attachment named "image.jpg".
 1. It saves the image file locally.
-1. If needed, it resizes the image so that it matches the requirements of the Watson and Alchemy API
+1. If needed, it resizes the image so that it matches the requirements of the Watson service
-1. It calls Watson and AlchemyAPI in parallel
+1. It calls Watson
 1. It returns the results of the analysis

 The action runs asynchronously.